Subargument Argumentation Frameworks: Separating Direct Conflict from Structural Dependency: Forgetting Structure and Structural Expressiveness

 \section{Forgetting Structure and Structural Expressiveness}

-The introduction of subargument relations raises a natural question: if structural information can be ignored without affecting extensions, does it provide any genuine expressive benefit at the abstract level?
-This section addresses this question by analysing the effect of \emph{forgetting} structure and by identifying what is lost when structural dependencies are collapsed into attack-only representations.

-We show that, although subargument relations can be forgotten in a way that preserves extension-based semantics, this preservation comes at a fundamental cost.
-Different frameworks with distinct structural configurations may induce the same Dung argumentation framework and therefore yield identical extensions, while differing in how defence is grounded, how conflicts propagate, and how arguments are structurally justified.
-These differences cannot be recovered from the attack relation alone.
+This section analyses the effect of forgetting structure and clarifies what is lost when structural dependencies are collapsed into attack-only representations.
+While subargument relations can be abstracted away without affecting extension-based semantics, this preservation incurs a representational cost.
+Distinct structural frameworks may induce the same Dung framework and thus identical extensions, yet differ in how defence is grounded, how conflicts propagate, and how arguments are structurally justified—distinctions that cannot be recovered from the attack relation alone.
+We therefore conclude that attack-only abstraction is strictly less expressive than frameworks that represent structure explicitly, reflecting an inherent loss of information at the abstract level.

-The results in this section establish a negative but essential conclusion: the expressive power of attack-only abstraction is strictly weaker than that of frameworks that represent structure explicitly.
-This limitation is not a matter of semantic choice, but a consequence of information loss at the level of abstraction itself.

-\subsection{Forgetting the subargument relation}
+\subsection{Forgetting the Subargument Relation}

-We begin by formalising the process of forgetting subargument relations.
-Intuitively, forgetting collapses all structure-induced interactions into a single attack relation, yielding a standard Dung argumentation framework.
+We begin by formalising the process of forgetting subargument structure.
+Importantly, forgetting is not understood here as a mere deletion of the subargument relation.
+Instead, it is realised via a projection that compiles the effects of structural dependency into the attack relation, yielding a standard Dung framework.